-Name Description USERID User's identification (a maximum of 8 characters).
-NAME User's name (not security relevant, because the user is allowed to change his name).
-OWNER Owner of the user's profile.
-DFLTGRP User's default group.
-(Note: A user may specify, at login time, any group he or she is connected to as the current default group.
-This does not change the DFLTGRP value in the profile.)
-AUTHORITY User's authority in the default group (use, create, connect, join).
-PASSWORD User's password.
+Name Description PASSWORD User's password.
 The user ID is DES-encrypted using the password (padded with blanks) as a key.
 Users who have no password and no password phrase are said to have the PROTECTED attribute, and can not logon to the system via any mechanism that uses a password, password phrase, or PassTicket.
 PHRASE Optional password phrase.
 Users who have a phrase must also have a password.
 REVOKE This attribute consists of a flag and a date.
 The date parameter specifies the date on which the user is revoked.
 The flag indicates that the user is revoked.
-The user is revoked.
-The flag is set or the actual date is after the revoke date, if defined.
+The user is revoked, if either the flag is set or the actual date is after the revoke date, if defined.
 RESUME Date on which RACF lets the user have access to the system again.
 UACC Default universal access authority for resource profiles that the user defines.
 Only applicable to DATASET and a few general resource classes).
 WHEN Days of the week and hours of the day during which the user has access to the system (applies only to login through a terminal, not to other ports-of-entry).
 CLAUTH Classes in which the user can define profiles.
 SPECIAL Gives the user the system-wide SPECIAL attribute.
 AUDITOR Gives the user the system-wide AUDITOR attribute.
 OPERATIONS Gives the user the system-wide OPERATIONS attribute.
 MODEL Name of the data set model profile to be used when creating new data set profiles, either generic or discrete.
 SECLABEL User's default security label (evaluated in Labeled Security Mode only).
 CERTNAME The names of the profiles in the DIGTCERT (digital certificate) class that are related this RACF user ID.
 CERTLABL The certificate labels associated with the profiles in the DIGTCERT class that are related to this RACF user ID.